topasmc/topas-docs/parameters/geometry/specialized.rst

 Multi Leaf Collimator
 ~~~~~~~~~~~~~~~~~~~~~
+TOPAS provides a simple Multi Leaf Collimator (MLC) and a doubly diverging MLC.
+The simple MLC (type = TsMultiLeafCollimator) is comprised of rectangular parallelopipeds (six rectangular surfaces, at right angles with each other).

-Due to the design variations of Multi Leaf Collimator (MLC) from manufacturers, TOPAS provides a simplified MLC model instead of a generic design.
-With TOPAS MLC’s minimal set of parameters, users can define various width of each leaf and opening of each leaf.
+The simple TOPAS MLC has a minimal set of parameters to define the width and opening (travel) of each leaf.

 .. image:: MLC_1.png